LastPass Review: Quick Expert Summary

 While I really like LastPass, I do have a couple of minor complaints.
-I’d like to see LastPass improve its automatic password changer to cover more sites and to automatically change multiple passwords at once, like Dashlane’s password changer can.
-And I’d like to see LastPass provide an easier way for users to import passwords and contact customer support.
+I’d like to see LastPass improve its password importing process, and it would be great if there was an easier way for users to contact customer support.

 That said, LastPass is one of the best password managers on the market.
-It’s a great choice for both beginner and tech-savvy users, it has a wide range of additional tools that most other passwords managers don’t offer, and it’s pretty affordable.
-LastPass Free is one of the best free password managers out there, with unlimited storage on unlimited devices (but users will soon have to choose whether they want to use LastPass Free on either mobile or computer devices) and one-to-one password sharing.
+It’s a great choice for both beginner and tech-savvy users, it has a wide range of additional tools that most other password managers don’t offer, and it’s pretty affordable.
+LastPass Free is one of the best free password managers out there, with unlimited storage on unlimited mobile or computer devices and one-to-one password sharing.
 LastPass Premium adds tons of great features, including emergency access, cloud storage, and advanced authentication features.
 LastPass Families is also one of the better family plans, coming with a family manager dashboard and unlimited sharing between up to 6 plan members.
-LastPass doesn’t have a money-back guarantee, but it does have a risk-free 30-day trial on most of its premium plans.
+LastPass doesn’t have a money-back guarantee, but it does have a risk-free 30-day trial on its premium plans.

 LastPass Review — Frequently Asked Questions